jsacco1/utils/bash_commands.md

    How to fix fatal error: zlib.h: no such file or directory?

   `sudo apt-get install libz-dev`

+   Clear all variable assignments.
+Delete variables in terminal:

+   `exec bash`

 ### Copy and send file over a secure, encrypted network connection